mynameisfiber/fuggetaboutit/README.md

 > auto-scaling probabilistic time windowed set inclusion datastructure written
 > in pure python

+### what is?

 What does this mean?
 Well... it means you can have a rolling window view on unique items in a stream (using the `TimingBloomFilter` object) and also have it rescale itself when the number of unique items increases beyond what you had anticipated (using the `ScalingTimingBloomFilter`).
-And, as always, since this is built on bloom filters the number of bits per entry is generally EXCEEDINGLY small, letting you keep track of many items without using too many resources.
+And, since this is built on bloom filters, the number of bits per entry is generally EXCEEDINGLY small letting you keep track of many items using a small amount of resources while still having very tight bounds on error.

 So, let's say you have a stream coming in 24 hours a day, 7 days a week.
 This stream contains phone numbers and you want to ask the question "Have I seen